gigs2go/PiNMesh/HowToWi(Fi)reItTogether/Chapter 1.md

 The various components of the Mesh are :
 * Master - only 1 per Mesh.
 This is the machine which supplies the required infrastructure to support the Mesh : DHCP, DNS, etc. For this Chapter, we won't touch on the 'etc.'.
 I refer to this Node as 'mesh-master', which is it's hostname.
 This Chapter provides instructions to set up a Pi as the Master.
 I used an A+ for this as the extra processing power and multi-core operation is more suited to the type of operations we will be doing.
 * Client - 1 -> n per Mesh.
 This is any machine which is configured to connect to the Master.
+The Master can be the client too.
 This chapter provides instructions for setting up any Pi as a Client.
-The Master can be the client too.
 * Bridge - external network connectivity.
 This is a machine with 2 network adapters.
 1 connects to the external network (usually via a Router) and the other to the Mesh.
 This chapter provides instructions for setting up a Pi B+ as a Bridge.
+It is wired directly to the local Router, and uses the WiFi as a client into the Mesh's DHCP server.
+Once connected to both networks, the Mesh nodes use it to connect to external networks.
 I refer to this Node as 'mesh-bridge', which is it's hostname.

-When it is connected to the external network (or, more properly, when it is connected to via a/the Bridge), machines inside the mesh will be able to access the network, which makes installation and configuration much easier.

 Note that all this is just 1 possible configuration, which I am using.
 Other flavours are entirely acceptable.
 My first configuration was a single Pi Zero as Master and Client, and a PC as the Bridge.